 Frozen ground beef patties make for a quick, easy and economical way to whip up a delicious lunch for a crowd — especially during those barbecue-friendly summer months!
 But you're going to want to ensure you're grilling your frozen burgers to perfection.

-However, if you need the burgers in a hurry or don't have enough refrigerator space to thaw large amounts of frozen burgers, you can grill the patties directly from the freezer.
-Always check the manufacturer's instructions on the label for specific information about cooking your particular brand of beef patty.
+If time allows, you can defrost the beef patties in the refrigerator prior to grilling.
+However, if you're in a hurry or lack the fridge space to thaw lots frozen burgers, you can grill the patties directly out of the freezer.
+Always check the manufacturer's instructions on the label for specific information about cooking your particular brand of beef burger.